 As one of the most active teams in the game, the ranks steadily grew until eventually filling three complete divisions at the peak of its popularity.
 Fondly remembered by the old-timers, this golden age was a simpler era in online gaming, where people manipulated their 28.8k modems to gain an advantage.
 Unfortunately this was not to last, as in 2002, SOE made a disastrous decision to implement a pay-to-play scheme in the game, driving away most players.
 The game never recovered even after being made free to play again in 2007 and was eventually closed down in 2010.

 In the aftermath of the decision to make Tanarus a pay-to-play game in 2002, the team faced a crucial decision to either stay with Tanarus even as the community was sent into a permanent decline or to take a risk by expanding into other games for the first time.
 Expansion was chosen, and the first new game we expanded into was Wulfram II, another multi-player tank game where several Tanarus refugees had ended up.
+Around this time, the team standardized its name to Team Special Forces.
 Over time, the Wulfram division developed its own identity and also began expanding, eventually filling two divisions and being an active presence in the squad wars scene.

 Our involvement in the game peaked in 2004 and came to an end soon thereafter.
 Additionally in 2002, the U.S. Army released its first-person shooter game called America's Army which became our second expansion game.